Oak toad: Life cycle

 Eggs develop quickly, hatching in a mere 24 to 36 hours.
 The tadpole reaches a maximum length of 18 to 19.4 mm.
 It is grayish olive or grape-green dorsally and purplish ventrally.
 The tail has 6 or 7 black saddle marks.
 The tadpole completes metamorphosis into a juvenile toadlet in 4 to 6 weeks, and it reaches adulthood and sexual maturity at 1.5 to 2.3 years of age.

 The length of the lifespan is unclear.
 There are records of specimens living for four years in captivity, and the reported average lifespan in captivity is 1.9 years.

 Predation

 The primary predators of the oak toad are snakes, particularly hognosed snakes, which are specialized for eating toads.
 Other predators include garter snakes and gopher frogs.

 As with many bufonids, the oak toad inflates its body in unkenreflex when confronted by a potential predator.
 It secretes toxins from its parotoid glands and urinates when threatened.
 The male may chirp as a response to predators.
 Eggs also appear to have some toxic properties.

+Conservation

+The oak toad is listed as "least concern" by the International Union for Conservation of Nature.
+It can become rare locally due to habitat replacement by loblolly pine plantations, urbanization and draining of surface water in its preferred wooded habitats.